mmaun/linkedIn-post/README.md

-# LinkedIn Post MCP Server
+# LinkedIn Post Claud Add-on

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to generate and publish LinkedIn posts from transcripts or custom text.
+AI connector that enables AI assistants like Claude to generate and publish LinkedIn posts from transcripts or custom text.

 ## Features